MartinsonMichael/CarRacing_agents/readme.md

 ## This work
 In this project, we consider the task of learning an agent that simulates a self-driving car that performs the task of passing through the road intersection.
 As a basic statement of the problem, we consider a realistic scenario of using data from the agent's sensors (images from cameras within the field of view, laser rangefinders, etc.), data coming from video surveillance cameras located in complex and loaded transport areas, in particular at road intersections.

+## Env CarIntersect

+Our environment - CarIntersect simulate four way crossroad with some physics and bot cars.
+Technical description in env folder [link](env/).

 ## Methods examples